zeek/spicy-course/src/error_recovery.md

 # Error recovery

-Even with a grammar perfectly modelling a specification parsing of real data can fail due to e.g.,
+Even with a grammar perfectly modelling a specification, parsing of real data can fail due to e.g.,

 - endpoints not conforming to spec, or